6 min read

 ollama run llama3.1:8b "explain TCP slow start in two sentences"

-That is the entire on-ramp.
-The model downloads once (~5GB), and from there every call is local.
-No network, no API key, no rate limits, no per-token bill.
+That's the whole on-ramp.
+The model downloads once (~5GB), and after that every call runs local.
+No network.
+No API key.
+No rate limits, no per-token bill.

-• Latency: 50–500ms time-to-first-token on consumer hardware.
+• Latency: 50 to 500ms time-to-first-token on consumer hardware.
 Throughput is hardware-bound.
-On an M3 Max with 64GB unified memory, an 8B model does about 60–90 tok/s; a 70B Q4 quant does 10–15 tok/s.
-An RTX 4090 is faster on smaller models and slower on big ones (the 24GB VRAM ceiling becomes the bottleneck).
+On an M3 Max with 64GB unified memory an 8B model does about 60 to 90 tok/s, while a 70B Q4 quant does 10 to 15 tok/s.
+An RTX 4090 is faster on the small models and slower on the big ones, because the 24GB VRAM ceiling becomes the bottleneck.

 • Cost: $0 marginal per call.
-Capex is the laptop or workstation; opex is the electricity (a 4090 pulls 450W under load).
+Capex is the laptop or workstation.
+Opex is electricity, and a 4090 pulls 450W under load.

-• Capability: the ceiling depends on RAM/VRAM.
-Consumer hardware caps out at 70B-class quantized models.
+• Capability: the ceiling is your RAM/VRAM.
+Consumer hardware tops out at 70B-class quantized models.
 The frontier (1T+) is out of reach without a server.

-What you give up: a generation or two of model quality.
-Llama 3.1 70B is brilliant for many tasks but it is not Claude Opus.
-Tool use, agentic work, and long-context reasoning still favor frontier models.
+What you give up is a generation or two of model quality.
+Llama 3.1 70B is genuinely good at a lot of things, but it is not Claude Opus.
+Tool use, agentic work, long-context reasoning, all of that still leans toward the frontier models.

-What you gain: privacy, predictable latency, no rate limits, and the model still works on a flight with no wifi.
-Plus you start to understand what an LLM actually is.
-Once you have watched 4.7GB of weights mmap into memory, it is hard to keep treating these things as magic.
+What you get back is privacy, predictable latency, no rate limits, and a model that still works on a flight with no wifi.
+There's a quieter payoff too.
+You start to understand what an LLM actually is.
+Once you've watched 4.7GB of weights mmap into memory, it gets hard to keep treating these things as magic.

-In my own setup: I use a local model for drafting commit messages, fast text reformatting, anything I do hundreds of times a day where round-trip latency matters.
-I use a cloud model for real reasoning, code generation, and anything where the output quality needs to be at the frontier.
+My own setup splits the work.
+Local model for drafting commit messages, fast text reformatting, anything I run hundreds of times a day where the round trip is the thing that hurts.
+Cloud model for real reasoning, code generation, anything where the output has to be at the frontier.

 Edge: the model is the device

-Edge AI means the model is baked into the device's silicon (your phone's NPU, the chip in a Ring doorbell, an AC controller, an industrial sensor).
-There is no internet in the loop.
+Edge AI means the model is baked into the device's silicon.
+Your phone's NPU, the chip in a Ring doorbell, an AC controller, an industrial sensor.
+No internet in the loop at all.
 The model wakes up, runs inference on local sensor data, takes an action, and goes back to sleep.

-• Face ID: the model that decides "this is you" runs on the iPhone's Neural Engine in around 100ms.
-Apple cannot see your face.
+• Face ID: the model deciding "this is you" runs on the iPhone's Neural Engine in around 100ms.
+Apple never sees your face.

-• Live Captions on Pixel: Whisper-class speech-to-text running on the device.
+• Live Captions on Pixel: Whisper-class speech-to-text, running right on the device.

-• Smart compose in Gboard: token suggestions from a tiny language model that ships with the keyboard.
+• Smart compose in Gboard: token suggestions from a tiny language model that ships inside the keyboard.

-• Garage cameras doing person/vehicle detection without a cloud subscription.
+• Garage cameras doing person and vehicle detection with no cloud subscription.

 Three constraints define edge: